nvim-plugnplay/plugnplay.nvim/readme.md

 # plugnplay.nvim
 ### The the ultimative neovim plugin ecosystem

-## ✨Features
+## ✨Planned Features
 - Install plugins easily
 - Configuration in a `.json` file
 - Sane defaults for plugins
-- Automatically set up plugins by only giving a repo adress
+- Automatically set up plugins by only giving a repo address

-## Planed Features
+- Automatically detect "dead" plugins
-- Detect "dead" plugins automatically
+- Easy lazy loading

 ## 📦Installation